Santa Cruz Civil Grand Jury

 - as email attachments sent to firstname.lastname@example.org,

-- on paper hand-delivered through the mail slot in our office door at Room 318-I in the County Government Center, 701 Ocean Street, Santa Cruz, CA 95060.
+- or on paper hand-delivered to the Mail Room located in the basement of the County Government Center, 701 Ocean Street, Santa Cruz, CA 95060.
 Call the Mail Room at (831) 454-2005 for their hours of operation

 APPLYING FOR CIVIL GRAND JURY SERVICE